Wendy’s Chili Recipe

 • Canned pinto beans – drain and rinse before using

-• Chili powder – McCormick brand is recommended
+• Chili powder – McCormick brand is recommended, we find it has a good balance of flavors.

 • Cayenne pepper – if you need your chili to have more spice, I recommend adding a bit more

-Tomato juice really enhances the flavor of this chili, as does the chili powder, though you may want to start off with a little less chili powder.
-I find that 1/4 cup isn’t too hot, and is still very flavorful.
+Tomato juice enhances the flavor of this chili, as does the chili powder, though you may want to start with a little less chili powder.
+I find 1/4 cup isn’t too hot and is still very flavorful.

 Copycat Wendy's chili ingredients on a marble surface.